ksenia790/FLASK-API-TEST/README.md

 <h2 align='center'>API DOCUMENTATION<h2>

 ## Avalible API methods for blog posts:
+ In this project was implemented next REST API methods:

 **GET** ` / ` - Retrieve All Questions And Answers from Database
  <br>